 The Cisco ACI architecture diagram is a critical tool for planning, troubleshooting, and understanding your ACI fabric.
 It visually represents the interplay between APICs, spine switches, and leaf switches, helping you trace traffic paths and identify potential bottlenecks or misconfigurations.

-Cisco Nexus 9000 Series switches form the fabric, operating in a leaf-spine architecture.
+Cisco Nexus 9000 Series spine switches form the fabric, operating in a leaf-spine architecture.
 Leaf switches connect servers and endpoints, while spine switches serve as the high-speed backbone, ensuring consistent policy enforcement across the fabric.
 This architecture provides the flexibility needed to adapt to changing demands in data centers.
 The leaf switches, acting as the access layer, are responsible for connecting directly to servers, hypervisors, and other network devices, making them the enforcement point for ACI policies.

-The ACI Fabric streamlines network management by delivering a unified physical and logical architecture.
+The ACI Fabric streamlines network management by delivering a unified physical and logical ACI architecture.
 It ensures high performance, scalability, and reliability, making network operations dynamically adaptable and efficiently manageable.
 The fabric's design supports software-defined networking, enabling rapid deployment and simplified configurations essential for modern, high-demand environments.

 Ensure high-speed, low-latency East-West traffic flow, forming the robust backbone essential for consistent performance, especially under heavy loads in data centers.